GregK10/GK_722_project/1_Perf_and_the_reference_genome.md

 ```

-The script will take the input file (reference genome) and output in a filename I designate. --analyse creates a html file that summarizes the microsatellite information shown in fasta format below (taken from [Perf GitHub](https://raw.githubusercontent.com/RKMlab/perf/master/README.md)).
+The script will take the input file (reference genome) and output in a filename I designate. --analyse creates a html file that summarizes the microsatellite information created by PERF in fasta format.
+The table below decribes the data generated (taken from [Perf GitHub](https://raw.githubusercontent.com/RKMlab/perf/master/README.md)).
 The output can be specified in fastq format as well.

 | S.No | Column | Description |
 |:----:| ------ | ----------- |